DoctorBJones/datadictionary/cran-comments.md

 ## R CMD check results
-There were no ERRORs or WARNINGs.

-There is one NOTE:

-* This is the first submission for this package.
+0 errors | 0 warnings | 0 notes

-## Downstream dependencies
+## revdepcheck results

-There are currently no downstream dependencies for this package.
+There are currently no downstream dependencies for this package